rchillyard/Flog/README.md

 In a statement-oriented language such as Java, it is reasonably convenient to add an extra logging line to a method or block.
-But when writing functional programs, it's very inconvenient to be forced to break up the flow and perhaps declare a value, then log the value, then continue to use the value.
+However, when writing functional programs, it's very inconvenient to be forced to break up the flow and perhaps declare a value, then log the value, then continue to use the value.
-Therefore, in this functional logger, we write loggable expressions which yield a value and, as a side effect-- which the rest of the program doesn't "see" -- we do the logging.
+Therefore, in this functional logger, we write loggable expressions which yield a value and, as a side effect-- which the rest of the program doesn't "see" -- we do the logging (footnote 1).

-At present, this mechanism is not truly referentially transparent.
-In the future, we may provide an actor mechanism to allow for pure functional logging which is RT.
+We define an instance of _Flog_, import its properties, and then use the !! method (actually a method on an implicit inner class of _Flog_ called _Floggable_).

-The basic idea is this:
+The basic usage pattern is thus:

     val flog = Flog()
     import flog._
     val x: X = msg !! expr

-where _msg_ evaluates to a String and _expr_ evaluates to a value of type _X_ which will be assigned to _x_ while, as a side effect, the value of _x_ will be logged.
+where _msg_ evaluates to a String and _expr_ evaluates to a value of type _X_ which will be assigned to _x_ (footnote 2) while, as a side effect, the value of _expr_ is logged.
 In other words, if you take away the "msg !!" the program will work exactly the same, but without the side effect of logging.

-The space separating _msg_ from "!!" is optional and leaving it out may make it easier to eliminate logging which was added temporarily.
+Because we want to control the way a log message looks, we define the trait _Loggable[X]_ which is a type constructor.
+In particular, we need reasonably brief but informative strings.
+Specific loggable behaviors are defined, therefore, in implicit objects.
+Those that are provided by _Flog_ are defined in the _Loggable_ companion object (see below).
+For example, when logging an iterable, we show the start and end of the list, and simply count the intervening number.
+A further advantage of this mechanism is that we can define the various methods involving _Loggable_ to be call-by-name (i.e. non-strict).
+This avoids constructing the string when logging is turned off.

 In addition to the !! method,
 there is also !| for logging a generic type that isn't necessarily _Loggable_.